YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda06/README.md

 - **rbac-view**: graphical view of all RBAC configured on the cluster, with a filter feature
 - **tree**: displays a hierarchical view of some objects (ex: deployment => replicaset => pod)
 - **view-secret**: decyphers & displays a secret (faster than running jsonpath + base64)
+- **view-serviceaccount-kubeconfig**: useful to generate kubeconfig files for a service account
 - **stern**: _tail_ multiple pods with some filters

 ## E. K9S